Soxxes/HeLO-System/README.md

 # The HeLO-System

-Hi, I'm glad you made it. :)
-I created an Elo-System for the competitive "Hell Let Loose" scene.
-Yes, there are competitive teams in the game.
-However, the strength of each team so far always had to be estimated.
+HeLO (Hell Let Loose Elo Score) is a system designed by me to rank competitive teams playing the realistic multiplayer World War Two combined arms first person shooter Hell Let Loose.
 I'll give you a short introduction of **how** and **why** I created this.
 The official website with statistics and other stuff that uses this system can be found [here](https://helo-system.de/).

 - [The HeLO-System](#the-helo-system)
   - [What is an Elo System?](#what-is-an-elo-system)